YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

     ]
 ```

 The type annotation for the `view` function reads, "`view` accepts model as an argument and returns HTML with a message".
-We've seen `Msg` a few places before, and now we have defined its union type.
-A message in Elm is a function that notifies the `update` method that a command was completed.
+We've seen `Msg` a few places before and now we've defined its union type.
+If you recall, a command `Cmd` is a request for an effect to take place outside of Elm.
+A message `Msg` is a function that notifies the `update` method that a command was completed.
+The view needs to return HTML with this message outcome to display the updated UI.

 The `view` function describes the rendered view based on the application state, which is represented by the model.
-The code for the `view` resembles `HTML` but it's actually composed of functions that correspond to virtual DOM nodes and pass lists as parameters.
+The code for `view` resembles `HTML` but it's actually composed of functions that correspond to virtual DOM nodes and pass lists as parameters.
 When the model is updated, the view function executes again.
 The previous virtual DOM is diffed against the next and the minimal set of updates necessary are run.

 The structure of the HTML functions does somewhat resemble HTML, so it's fairly intuitive to write.
 The first list argument passed to each node function are the attribute functions with values passed as arguments.
 The second list contains the contents of the element.
 For example: